 Paper is the foundation of any artist’s work.
 Why?
 Because you can’t do it on anything else but paper!

 So, what kinds of paper should you use for colored pencil drawings?
 That depends on your goals and preferences.
-If you want your work to last a long time, then you’ll want to use archival quality paper.
+If you want your work to last long, you’ll want to use archival-quality paper.

-But if you’re starting or don’t plan on framing your work, then any paper will do.
+But any paper will do if you’re starting or don’t plan on framing your work.
 Popular types of paper used for colored pencil drawings are:

 Mixed Media Paper